nowaalex/af-utils/packages/virtual/core/BENCHMARKS.md

 The dedicated runner resets both variants to identical state, alternates their execution order, runs garbage collection outside the timed blocks and reports the median of 21 paired rounds.
-The Vitest suite also includes the same cases as part of the complete `pnpm bench` run.
+The Vitest suite also includes the same cases as part of the complete `pnpm nx run-many -t bench` run.

 The browser command bundles only the fixture with esbuild in memory, then runs the hot-loop comparison in headless Chromium, Firefox and WebKit.
 Run